John Bonamego

 John Frank Bonamego (born August 14, 1963) is an American football coach who serves as a special teams assistant for the Tennessee Volunteers.
 He recently served as a senior coaching assistant for the Los Angeles Rams of the National Football League (NFL).
 He has two decades of college and pro coaching experience.
 He played college football at Central Michigan and also was head coach of the team from 2015 to 2018.

 Bonamego has also coached for Maine, Lehigh and Army at the college level.
 He has been an assistant for the Jacksonville Jaguars, Green Bay Packers and New Orleans Saints in the NFL.

 On June 18, 2015, Bonamego announced that he was diagnosed with tonsil cancer, but that the cancer was caught early enough and was "very treatable'.
 On August 21, Bonamego announced that he had completed his radiation treatment at the University of Michigan Cancer Center in Ann Arbor.

-Early years
+Early life

 Bonamego graduated from Paw Paw High School in Paw Paw, Michigan.
 His father was an officer in the Army.
 He lived in eight zip codes –including military bases in Italy and Ethiopia– before he turned 18.